 We are reminded of this situation by a recent case from the Kansas Court of Appeals in Canyon Creek Development, LLC v.
-Fox.
-Doug Batey fully describes this case on the LLC Law Monitor (available here).
+Fox. (available here).
 Mike Fox and three other members formed two LLCs for the purpose of developing residential real estate.
 Fox owned 50% of each LLC and the other members owned the other 50% interest.

 When the LLCs struggled to meet costs due to economic downturn in 2008, a member demanded that Fox contribute capital to each LLC.
 When Fox failed to do so, two of the members contributed additional capital, which gave them a majority interest in each LLC and removed Fox from management.
 They then brought suit against Fox to recover the amount of capital that he failed to contribute.
 The trial court found for Canyon Creek’s breach of contract claim, but Fox appealed the decision.

 After determining that Fox had breached the operating agreement by failing to meet the capital call, the Court had to turn to the more problematic issue of the proper remedy for this breach.
 To make this determination, the Court depended on the terms of the LLC’s operating agreement.